b3iA/ebook.js/README.txt

         * "title" (string):
             The chapter title.
 Used to generate headings and when building TOCs.

+        * "byline" (string, optional):
+            If specified, this will add an author byline to this chapter.
+This can be used to support collected content by various authors with full per-chapter attribution.

         * "src" (string):
             The source location of the material for the given chapter.
 This can be any value appropriate to the chosen input filter (see above).